Political Trials, June 1972 (26.2)

 The Trial of Yury Melnik

-On 15, 16 and 19 June in Leningrad City Court the case was heard of Yury Melnik (CCE 24.2), charged under Articles 70 and 196 (forgery, manufacture or sale of forged documents, stamps, seals or forms) of the Russian Criminal Code.
-The chairman was Karlov, defence counsel was Kheifets [note 1].
+On 15, 16 and 19 June 1972, the Leningrad City Court heard the case of Yury Melnik (CCE 24.2), charged under Articles 70 & 196 (“forgery, manufacture or sale of forged documents, stamps, seals or forms”) of the RSFSR Criminal Code.
+The chairman was Oleg Karlov, defence counsel was S.A.
+Kheifets [1].

 In the courtroom there were about thirty specially invited people, whom the court administrators for some reason referred to as “students”.
 At certain times these “students” played the role of guards at the doors to the courtroom.
-Contrary to the usual practice, access to the courtroom was unrestricted, except at the time when three witnesses were being questioned: K. Lyubarsky (see CCE 24.2); V. Smirnov; and the vice-director of a school of radio engineering (whose name the Chronicle does not know).
+Contrary to the usual practice, access to the courtroom was unrestricted, except when three particular witnesses were being questioned: Kronid Lyubarsky (CCE 24.2), V. Smirnov, and the vice-director of a school of radio engineering (whose name the Chronicle does not know).

 *